-On the day of their return to school, the student must see the Deputy Principal or Principal to submit an Illness / Misadventure Application Form (see 3.6 and 3.12) and must be prepared to sit for a substitute task.
-A medical certificate verifying the illness on the day of the assessment task MUST be provided (see 3.8.1 above).
+On the day of their return to school, the student must see the Deputy Principal or Principal to submit an Illness / Misadventure Application Form and must be prepared to sit for a substitute task.
+A medical certificate verifying the illness on the day of the assessment task MUST be provided.